 Scarlet Tanagers typically showcase a ‘dawn song’ that is subtly different than their ‘day song.’
-The husky notes are separated by longer intervals and the “chick-brr” call note is regularly sequenced in to the repertoire (Kroodsma 2009).
-I first noticed this while sitting near my first point count of the day, waiting to get things under way.
-It was one of many wonderful moments at Frontenac P.P. last summer… sitting there under the beautiful deep blues of pre-dawn light, hearing a lazier-sounding, yet more sequenced, version of a Scarlet Tanager’s song.
+Their husky notes are separated by longer intervals, and the “chick-brr” call note is regularly sequenced into the repertoire (Kroodsma 2009).
+I first noticed this while sitting near my first point count of the day, waiting to get things underway.
+It was one of many beautiful moments at Frontenac P.P. last summer… sitting there under the beautiful deep blues of pre-dawn light, hearing a lazier-sounding, yet more sequenced, version of a Scarlet Tanager’s song.

 Another neat fact: migrant males are known to sing while migrating during the night.
 Imagine hearing a Scarlet Tanager singing during the twilight hours?
 Well, it’s most certainly possible.
 Keep an ear out this May 🙂

 Photo: Scarlet Tanager.
 Murphys Point Provincial Park.
 4 June 2015.